113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--catalog CATALOG_NAME</dt>
   <dd>The catalog name or ID.</dd>
   <dt>--zipurl URL</dt>
-  <dd>URL pointing to zip of the offering</dd>
+  <dd>URL pointing to ZIP file of the product</dd>
   <dt>--include-config (optional)</dt>
-  <dd>If provided, all configuration values are included and available when you create the offering in the account.</dd>
+  <dd>If provided, all configuration values are included and available when you add the product.</dd>
   </dl>

 ## ibmcloud catalog offering list
 {: #list-offering}

-Run the following command to get details about the offerings in your catalogs.
-This command provides the ability to filter by private catalog, offering, and version.
+Run the following command to get details about the products in your private catalogs.
+This command provides the ability to filter by private catalog, product, and version.

 ```
 ibmcloud catalog offering list [--catalog CATALOG] [--offering OFFERING_NAME] [--version VERSION] [--output FORMAT]